 As anyone who knows me will know I love my cars, well actually probably not my own cars but more the mythical cars that I don’t have to fill with kerosene or keep the windscreen wipers topped up and I’m just useless when it comes to walking the big end every Sunday (Fnarr!).
 In short I’ve loved them ever since I can remember, I suppose being surrounded by these luxurious marques from day one hasn’t really helped.
 My last foray with ‘that car’ however left me with a bitter taste for a certain brand of Bavarian automobile and so when faced with renewing my car this year (the deciding of which takes place over a geological time scale) it was in reality a two horse race between the much beloved Mercedes of Stuttgart (by me at least) and my less favoured but probably more practical Swedish workhorse Volvo.
 In the end I felt that I got more for my money from the Volvo marque and so then it just came down to models.
 The decision making process was long and laborious and then suddenly I found myself in the middle of a car lot in Birmingham at midday on a Sunday with 20 minutes to spare.
-60 minutes later I was like an insurgent running from the scene of an explosion, revolution in the air I’d left my bomb of a BMW ticking away silently on the other side of the road as a part ex.
+60 minutes later I was like an insurgent running from the scene of an explosion; revolution in the air I’d left my bomb of a BMW ticking away silently on the other side of the road as a part ex.
 Yes, I knew the runflat warning would go off within 3 days when the pressure was fine, yes I knew that the one day that the runflat warning didn’t go off would be the one day that you had four punctures.
 I knew that at best you had 30 minutes before the radio would get too hot and spasmodically cut out interfering with the Bluetooth for the phone as it did so, I also knew that interfering with the Bluetooth was not an issue as the phone integration was so awful as to be unusable anyway.
-I long ago gave up using it as people would assume I was Davros halfway across of time and space, stuck in an empty pineapple can calling to warning the human race that just as soon as I fight my way out I’m coming to kick ass; in a metaphorical sense of course… Davros having no legs .
-Yes I knew that ride comfort was in fact merely two unconnected words that somebody at BMW had heard when they accidentally walked into a Mercedes showroom, I also knew the damn thing wallowed so much my fiancée had to take an apple on every journey just to avoid throwing up… good job we have a chocolate Labrador which are of course renowned for being able to find apples in the desert, bygones… After 2 years of the worst ownership experience I of course I knew that it was horrendous on fuel, even when driven frugally and even when compared to an E class estate which could probably carry all of the spare parts the BMW would require in a year and, yes I knew that the i- drive would crash every week normally coerced into doing so by the radios aforementioned behaviour.
+I long ago gave up using it as people would assume I was Davros halfway across of time and space, stuck in an empty pineapple can calling to warning the human race that just as soon as I fight my way out I’m coming to kick ass; In a metaphorical sense of course… Davros having no legs .
+Yes I knew that ride comfort was in fact merely two unconnected words that somebody at BMW had heard when they accidentally walked into a Mercedes showroom, I also knew the damn thing wallowed so much my girlfriend had to take an apple on every journey just to avoid throwing up… good job we have a chocolate Labrador which are of course renowned for being able to find apples in the desert, bygones… After 2 years of the worst ownership experience I of course I knew that it was horrendous on fuel, even when driven frugally and even when compared to an E class estate which could probably carry all of the spare parts the BMW would require in a year and, yes I knew that the i- drive would crash every week normally coerced into doing so by the radios aforementioned behaviour.
 I was also aware that it was in need of four new tyres and a service and it had been at least 6 months since the air suspension had gone… again…..again.

 In short my sedition was leading me very quickly to a better place, a world where the shrapnel from my ‘blow for the brotherhood’ would not find me.
 Happy with my new acquisition I headed home and once back in the land of constant precipitation I monitored the website of the company who had purchased the BMW in question waiting to see if they could make a swan from a pack of swan vestas….
 One week later the curse appeared, it looked good enough to sell but I could see a grimace on the face of the car… as if puffing its chest and holding its stomach in as a pretty girl walked past.
 I continued to monitor and the price tumbled before I was informed by the guy I bought it off that it went to auction which is always bad news for someone!